-Freight Forwarder’s Receipt (FCR) is a receipt or a document that freight forwarder or freight consolidator or their agent issues to the shipper.
+Freight Forwarder’s Receipt (FCR) is a receipt or a document that the freight forwarder or freight consolidator, or their agent issues to the shipper.
 This receipt serves as proof or certification of the receipt of the cargo.
 Another name for FCR is Forwarder’s Cargo Receipt.
 This receipt proves that the freight forwarder has got the cargo.
 And that the cargo is being held on behalf of the buyer.
 In the normal course, once the cargo is received by the Freight Forwarder, a major portion of the seller’s responsibility is over.

 Along with serving as the proof of the receipt of cargo, FCR also helps with trade finance and LOC (letters of credit).
 However, a point to note is that FCR is not a transport document.
 Also, unlike the BoL (bill of lading), FCR does not serve as proof of title to the goods.
 Thus, it is of no use when claiming cargo from a carrier.

 Since FCR is not a document of title, generally, there is no need for the original FCR for the release of the cargo.
 So, there is no requirement for the freight forwarder to issue the FCR as the original document.
 However, the seller and the bank may insist on the original FCR.
 And this is why the freight forwarder issues three originals, as well as many copies of FCR.

 For the consignee, it is beneficial if they have multiple consignors shipping from the same location and same time.
 In such a case, the freight forwarder would combine the cargo from all shippers in one container.
 Also, the freight forwarder would issue separate FCRs to each shipper, but just one CBL (Carrier Bill of Lading) or SWB (Sea Waybill).
 It would save the consignee from customs clearance fees, as well as from maintaining several documents.